 Why should we greet?

 1. Peace with oneself: people who are at peace with themselves greet other people, but those whose inner states are turbulent hardly open their mouths to say “Hello” or “Good Morning.”
-They stair like depressed people or those from other planets.
+They stare like depressed people or those from other planets.

 2. Poor self-esteem: inability to greet sometimes reflects poor self-esteem.
 Some people’s perception of themselves are not good; they look down on themselves, don’t believe in themselves, and think that they’re the worst on earth.
 Such people extend these perceptions to other people, without understanding that the ability to greet is a step away from a negative self image.